The Advanced Coating Symposium Technical Program Committee is responsible for planning and executing the program for the Advanced Coating Symposium.

 The purpose of this committee is to study, educate, and evaluate coating preparation, handling, processing, control, and application during the manufacture of coated paper and paperboard.

 This committee of the Coating and Graphic Arts Division was created to study the properties of coated and uncoated paper and paperboard which affect the application and quality of an applied image, through all converting steps, to a completed commercial product.

-The Runnability Planning Committee develops and executes the Runnability 5K Run/Walk each year at TAPPI PaperCon.
+The Runnability Planning Committee develops and executes the Runnability 5K Run/Walk each year at TAPPI PaperCon/TAPPICon.
 Our objective is to provide fitness and fun for conference attendees while raising scholarship funds for future paper industry professionals.
-Members of the planning committee have an interest in fitness and fundraising, put "sweat equity" into the event, and generally can obtain approval to participate in PaperCon on an annual basis.
+Members of the planning committee have an interest in fitness and fundraising, put "sweat equity" into the event, and generally can obtain approval to participate in PaperCon/TAPPICon on an annual basis.